 However, smartwatches that don’t use Wear OS or WatchOS are all a bit of a pain, so pairing the Huawei Watch GT Runner compared to those isn’t really much different.
 It is different once you’re up and (if you’ll forgive the pun) running, as HarmonyOS 2.1 on the Watch GT Runner is slick and smooth, with big, clear menus and easy navigation using the twist crown and touchscreen.
 It’s a consumer-grade software experience on a niche activity watch, and that’s a big advantage compared to some of the fiddly, ugly systems used elsewhere.

 You look at it on the same 1.43-inch OLED screen as the Watch GT 3, and its super-sharp 466 x 466-pixel resolution is far superior to almost all other running-focused smartwatches.
 I don’t mean to pick on it, but the Garmin Fenix 7 has a 1.3-inch, 260 x 260 pixel MIPS screen.
-The Watch GT Runner’s smart features are also excellent, it has received notifications reliably, has Bluetooth for wireless headphones, and is water-resistant to 5ATM.
+The Watch GT Runner’s smart features are also excellent, it has received notifications reliably, has Bluetooth for

 The battery life is also good.
 I’ve worn the Watch GT Runner for six days, tracked four activities with GPS, had the always-on screen active, and the battery shows 48% remaining.
 It should easily pass Huawei’s estimated eight days of heavy use before needing a recharge, and possibly get close to its total 14 days of expected use.